priyanka34311/priyanka34311/README.md

 Other languages and packages used: SAS, SPSS, Bayesian Logic (BLOG), Microsoft Excel, and R

-Note: I comment often to stay organized and document my own logic, so the scripts should be comprehensible to those other than myself.
-That being said, I was often the sole data analyst in many of the projects below, so the comments were written only for one person in mind (me) and not a team.
-Therefore, any queries about the code can be sent to: prr2117@caa.columbia.edu.
+Note: Any queries about the code can be sent to: prr2117@caa.columbia.edu.
 Thanks!

 <!--
 **priyanka34311/priyanka34311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.